-How can I/my child get a primary care provider?
+How can I or my child get a primary care provider?

 You can choose a PCP from our CHIP Provider Directory at CommunityFirstMedicaid.com.
 You can also call Member Services if you need help.
-If you do not choose a PCP for you/your child, one will be selected for you.
+If you do not choose a PCP for you or your child, one will be selected for you.

-When and why should my I/my child see a primary care provider?
+When and why should my I or my child see a primary care provider?

-Your/your child's PCP is your/your child's best resource for health advice.
-You/your child should see your/your child's PCP regularly, even if you/your child is healthy.
-Your/your child's PCP can provide needed preventive care and recommend certain screenings depending on health factors.
+Your or your child's PCP is your or your child's best resource for health advice.
+You or your child should see your or your child's PCP regularly, even if you or your child are healthy.
+Your or your child's PCP can provide needed preventive care and recommend certain screenings depending on health factors.

-Can a clinic (Rural Health Clinic/Federally Qualified Health Center) be my/my child's primary care provider?
+Can a clinic (Rural Health Clinic/Federally Qualified Health Center) be my or my child's primary care provider?

 Yes.
-You/your child may pick a Federally Qualified Health Center (FQHC) or Rural Health Clinic (RHC) from our CHIP Provider Directory.
+You or your child may pick a Federally Qualified Health Center (FQHC) or Rural Health Clinic (RHC) from our CHIP Provider Directory.